-Do you think you will fight with Ralf at Magny-Cours?
+Will you fight Ralf at Magny-Cours?

 "For McLaren, the last few races were not good.
 They are going through a difficult period, but as the saying goes, then there comes a good one.
 We do not know when McLaren will be back fighting but it will happen.
 Who do I fear the most out of Coulthard and Ralf for this race?
 I would say my brother and, seeing that Michelin is very strong here, it could mean another great fight between us.
-If I win again can it almost all be over?
-For heaven's sake, let's not talk nonsense; until the championship is over, I will never say anything".
+If I win again, can it almost all be over?
+For heaven's sake, let's not talk nonsense; until the championship is over, I will not say anything".

 "The goal is to win the championships for the second time on a row.
 It will be difficult to do so.
-A very challenging race awaits us on Sunday against our competitors who will have brand new tires.
+A very challenging race awaits us on Sunday against our competitors who will have brand new tyres.
 But, as the saying goes, when things get difficult the most capable people come out".

 "One good reason is to see Ferrari representing not only itself but the entire Italian industry since 1997".

 He also shut down the enthusiasm: